 Square 1:1 Aspect Ratio

 Let’s start with the square 1:1 aspect ratio that is popular on Instagram.
 This image shape was also very popular with medium format film cameras.
-Use this shape when there is a clear centre of interest.
+Use this shape when there is a clear center of interest.
 Also, when there is equal visual interest vertically and horizontally.
 The focus is on a central subject.

 Rectangular 4:5, 4:3, and 3:2 Aspect Ratios